 Dr. Mao has graded thousands of college-level essays and papers.

-Dr. Mao has written successful recommendation letters for clinical internships, graduate schools, and medical schools.
+Dr. Mao has written dozens of successful recommendation letters for clinical internships, graduate schools, and medical schools.

 An eminent scholar, Dr. Mao is remarkably capable of helping Academic Athletes develop the character and work ethic of genuinely good students.